My house shall be called a house of prayer for all peoples – Isaiah 56:7

 The following is a sampling of practices designed to make interfaith families feel welcome.
 In defining these practices, we have reached out in dialog with members of our community and other synagogues to define positions that are both inclusive and consistent with the letter and spirit of Conservative Judaism.

-- In all lifecycle events, such as welcoming newborn babies and Bar/Bat Mitzvah, all family members may stand on the bimah (podium) to join in celebration, offer congratulatory remarks and lead English readings from the siddur (prayer book).
-Synagogue honors expressed as commandments to Jews (for example, blessings over bread or wine, or reading from the Torah) can be offered to Jewish family members only.
+- In all lifecycle events, such as welcoming newborn babies and Bar/Bat Mitzvah, all family members may stand on the bimah (podium) to join in celebration, offer congratulatory remarks, lead English readings, open the ark and stand by the Torah.

 - All children whose families want them to have a Jewish education are welcome in our religious school and may participate in all of its activities.
 We also sensitize our teachers and instruct them how to respond meaningfully to questions and situations that arise from children of intermarried couples.